 You’ve finally decided to fulfill your dream of shooting your production in the Big Apple.
-You’ve got your story, your cast, crew, and locations (if you don’t, or are just not happy, you may wanna check out our best locations in New York), but hold on – what is it that you hear about a film permit?
+You’ve got your story, your cast, crew, and locations (if you don’t, or are just not happy, you may wanna check out our collection of filming locations in New York), but hold on – what is it that you hear about a film permit?
 Do you need one?
 How much does it cost?
 How hard is it to obtain one?
 How long will it take?
-In this article, we’ll deep dive into the film permitting process in New York, and answer all of your questions.
+In this Giggster article, we’ll deep dive into the film permitting process in New York, and answer all of your questions.

 What is a film permit?